EMCL-EU/EMCL-EU.github.io/content/students/courses.md

 <div class="container">

-Below you can find a list of the courses offered per term.
+Below you can find a list of the courses offered per term. <br>
+For a more detailed description of the courses, please have a look at [this document](/files/course_descriptions.pdf).

 ## Start-up classes: University of Groningen (The Netherlands)
 - Statistics and methods (0 ECTS, module 1)